Part 3A. Hospital Violence Protection Act.

 (d) Every hospital with an emergency department shall provide appropriate hospital workplace violence prevention program training, education, and resources to staff, practitioners, and non-law enforcement officer security personnel.

-(e) The Department of Health and Human Services shall have access to all security plans for hospitals with an emergency department and shall maintain a list of those hospitals with a security plan developed in accordance with this section.
+(e) The Department of Health and Human Services shall have access to all security plans for hospitals with an emergency department.
+The Department of Health and Human Services shall maintain a list of those hospitals with a security plan developed in accordance with this section and a list of those hospitals who submitted a security risk assessment in accordance with subsection (b1) of this section.

 (f) The following are not public records as defined by Chapter 132 of the General Statutes: